WWE Fatal 4-Way: Reception

 Approximately 10,000 people attended Fatal 4-Way live at the Nassau Veterans Memorial Coliseum in Uniondale, New York.

 The event received generally mixed reviews.
 Bob Kapur from Canadian Online Explorer's wrestling section awarded the WWE Championship match an eight out of ten and the World Heavyweight Championship match a seven out of ten.
 He also appreciated Chris Jericho and Evan Bourne for their performances in their match and rated the match as eight out of ten.
 Overall, he awarded the event a score of eight out of ten.

 Aftermath

 On the following episode of Raw, John Cena faced Sheamus for the WWE Championship, but The Nexus interrupted the match.
 As a result, another title match between Cena and Sheamus was scheduled for Money in the Bank as a Steel Cage match to ensure no outside interference.

 On the following SmackDown, a rematch between Rey Mysterio and Jack Swagger for the World Heavyweight Championship was scheduled for Money in the Bank.

-This would be the only Fatal 4-Way PPV produced by WWE for their main roster as it was replaced by Capitol Punishment in 2011.
+This would be the only Fatal 4-Way produced for the main roster (Raw and SmackDown) as it was replaced by Capitol Punishment in 2011.
 In April 2011, WWE ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.
-WWE revived the event's name in 2014 for their developmental territory NXT as a TakeOver event titled NXT TakeOver: Fatal 4-Way.
+WWE revived the event's name and concept in 2014 for their developmental brand NXT as a TakeOver event titled NXT TakeOver: Fatal 4-Way.